waynchi/SimCity201/README.md

 # Overall Project Completion

-Unlike many other groups, our project is a fully autonomous SimCity, which we are incredibly proud of.
+Our project is a fully autonomous SimCity, which we are incredibly proud of.
 Not only that, but we have implemented a method involving arraylists and stoplights to completely avoid collisions with vehicles within the city (This can be tested with a button in our Gui)
 Currently, our SimCity will run through each day over and over again autonomously deciding what to do.